 Companies must keep and store the minutes of all board meetings and general meetings.
 This is also beneficial for your own peace of mind because minutes contain details of all matters raised, discussed, and agreed upon in meetings.
 This written evidence is useful if any disputes arise at a later stage.

 Who can inspect limited company records and registers?

 Companies must make their statutory records available for inspection every working day.
 Any member of the public can request to inspect a company’s statutory records for a ‘proper purpose’.

 If the requested inspection date is during the notice period of a general meeting or a written members’ resolution, the required notice period is two working days.
 At all other times, a notice period of 10 working days is required.
 Requests made for a ‘proper purpose’ must be met within 5 working days, otherwise, a fine may be imposed.

 When making a request, the following information should be given to the company:

-- Name and address of person making the request and, if applicable, the name of the company or organisation they are acting on behalf of.
+- Name and address of the person making the request and, if applicable, the name of the company or organisation they are acting on behalf of

-Generally, shareholders do not have the right to inspect minutes of board meetings, unless the articles of association states otherwise.
+Generally, shareholders do not have the right to inspect minutes of board meetings, unless the articles of association state otherwise.